 "We have just started a war, it isn't a one day affair.
 It is not going to be over before the next commercial break."Note: This article is about the 1990-1991 war in the Persian Gulf and Kuwait, also known as Operation Desert Storm.
 If you are looking for what some refer to as "Gulf War II", then please see The War on Terror.
 In fact, that is the third Gulf War and this is the second: The Iran–Iraq War of the 1980s was originally called the Persian Gulf War because of its impact on shipping.
 The Gulf War lasted from August 1990 to March 1991.
-Abridged, Saddam Hussein launched an invasion of Kuwait to acquire control of its oil and was ejected by a United Nations coalition led by the United States.
+Abridged, following a brutal eight-year war with Iran, Saddam Hussein sought to recoup Iraq's finances by invading Kuwait and securing its oil, and was ejected by a United Nations coalition led by the United States.
 A fuller history can be found in History Of The Cold War, as it was the final "Cold War" conflict.

 — Colin Powell, then serving as the Chairman of the Joint Chiefs of Staff

 - In 1990s media, it was very common to establish a character's military credentials with a mention that they had fought in the Gulf War, replacing the purpose which The Vietnam War served in 1980s media.